-(1) The Board voted not to change the applicant's characterization of service because, despite applying liberal consideration to the evidentiary record, the applicant's Adjustment Disorder and Post Traumatic Stress Disorder did not outweigh the medically unmitigated larceny offense.
-The Board also considered the applicant's contentions regarding good service and unfair treatment by the command.
-The Board found that the totality of the applicant's record does not warrant a discharge upgrade.
-There was no evidence of malignant actions/intent by the command.
+- (1) The Board voted not to change the applicant's characterization of service because, despite applying liberal consideration to all evidence before the Board, the applicant's Post Traumatic Stress Disorder, Traumatic Brain Injury, Bipolar Disorder, Acute Stress Reaction, and Adjustment Disorder did not outweigh the medically unmitigated offenses of endangering the welfare of a minor, making a false official statement, conspiracy, and destruction of property.
+The Board also considered the applicant's contentions regarding good service and mistreatment from command but found that the totality of the applicant's record does not warrant a discharge upgrade.
 The applicant did not present any issues of impropriety for the Board's consideration.
 The discharge was consistent with the procedural and substantive requirements of the regulation, was within the discretion of the separation authority, and the applicant was provided full administrative due process.
-Therefore, the applicant's General discharge was proper and equitable as the applicant's misconduct fell below that level of meritorious service warranted for an Honorable characterization.

-(2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts.
-The reason the applicant was discharged was both proper and equitable.

-(3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+Therefore, the applicant's General discharge was proper and equitable as the applicant's misconduct fell below that level of meritorious service warranted for an upgrade to Honorable discharge. - (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts, and the reason the applicant was discharged was both proper and equitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.